POM Charitable Trust

 - Direct grants to individuals or families

-- Non-charitable organizations
+- Non-charitable organisations

 - General operating costs not directly related to residential holidays

-- Organizations not registered as UK charities
+- Organisations not registered as UK charities

-Ready to write a winning application for Pom Charitable Trust?
+Ready to write a winning application for POM Charitable Trust?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership